RuleShi/VLA-Embodied-Intelligence-Survey/README.md

-# 🤖 A Survey of Multi-Paradigm Approaches Toward General-Purpose Embodied Intelligence
+# 🤖 A Survey of Multi-Paradigm Approaches Toward General-Purpose Embodied Intelligence: A Panoramic Review and Evolutionary Trajectory

 ### 🌟 A comprehensive review of Vision-Language-Action Models and emerging paradigms for general-purpose embodied intelligence

 Vision-Language-Action Models (VLAs) provide a unified framework that connects visual perception, language understanding, and robotic control.

-This repository accompanies our survey, presenting a systematic review of the evolution of embodied intelligence, covering VLA architectures, efficient deployment, scene generalization, capability enhancement, and emerging predictive paradigms including Video-Action Models (VAMs) and World-Action Models (WAMs).
+This repository accompanies our survey, presenting a systematic review of the evolution of embodied intelligence, covering VLA architectures, efficient deployment, scene generalization, capability enhancement, and emerging predictive paradigms including Video-Action Models (VAMs) and World Action Models (WAMs).

 ---

-# 📰 News
+## 📰 News

 - `2026.08` Repository initialized.